NatronGitHub/Natron/Documentation/source/devel/groups.rst

     def getIconPath():
         return ICON_PATH

-    # This function is mandatory and should return the plug-in grouping, e.g:
+    # This function is mandatory and should return the plug-in grouping, e.g.:
     # "Other/Groups"
     def getGrouping():
         return GROUPING